Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

 Step 2: Create a Tuleap Project
 ```````````````````````````````

-In Jenkins, create a new job with type "Tuleap Project".
-It should be named after your Tuleap project name to ease organisation.
+In Jenkins, create an Organization Folder and in the Projet Section of the configuration choose "Tuleap Project" on Repository sources selectbox.

 .. figure:: ../images/screenshots/jenkins/tgbs_new_project.png
    :align: center